fkirc/attranslate/README.md

 `attranslate` is optimized for fast and smooth rollouts in hectic project environments, even if you already have many translations.
 Optionally, `attranslate` works with automated translation-services.
 For example, let's say that a translation-service achieves 80% correct translations.
-Thanks to `attranslate`, a quick fix of the remaining 20% is faster than doing everything by hand.
+Thanks to `attranslate`, a quick fix of the remaining 20% may be faster than doing everything by hand.
 Other than that, `attranslate` supports manual translations and even file-format-conversions without changing the language.

 ## Why attranslate?